ibm-cloud-docs/discovery-data/tutorial-convo.md

     - What is COVID-19?
     - Who is at increased risk?
     - When should I seek emergency care?

+    You can skip this step.
+If you skip it, set the home screen switch to off.
+    {: tip}
 1. Click **Save and exit**.
 1. Reopen the web chat by clicking the **Web chat** tile in the *Integrations* section.